Border Patrol

 Pearl Rosette Style 28

-The sighting of a couple of rare examples similar to this guitar have caused speculation that this is the the earliest form of the Style 28, originally including pearl inlay on the rosette.
+The sighting of a couple of rare examples similar to this size 1 guitar have caused speculation that this is the the earliest form of the Style 28, originally including pearl inlay on the rosette.
 It's also possible that this is simply a combination seen before the styles were defined.

 And here we see a variation of the pearl rosette 1-28 with the "zig zag" top border.

-This example is unusual for combining the rosette of a style 28 with a top border more typical of a style 30 or 34 in 1874, after the models had been standardized for some time.
+This size 1 example is unusual for combining the rosette of a style 28 with a top border more typical of a style 30 or 34 in 1874, after the models had been standardized for some time.

 The Martin Style 23, 24, and 34 do have more variation in trim than other Martin models, but the choice of marquetry does vary on Martin guitars, and is not in itself indicative of a different style.